 Webster’s Dictionary defines Diet as:

-• food and drink regularly provided or consumed: diet of fruits and vegetables or a vegetarian diet
+- food and drink regularly provided or consumed: a diet of fruits and vegetables or a vegetarian diet

 These are the definitions we use when we mention diet.
 Specifically, we are talking about consuming foods that nourish our body and promote health.
 We believe eating this type of diet gives our body its best chance to succeed.